davidfstr/dafoster.net/_posts/2021-02-04-privacy-sandbox-googles-answer-to-privacy-conscious-advertising.md

 layout: post
 title: "Privacy Sandbox: Google's answer to privacy-conscious advertising"
 tags: [Privacy]
+x_audience: |
+    technologists who care about privacy and use Google products
+x_performance: |
+    24 hits on day 1 of publish and post to Hacker News as response to comment on high-ranking prior article posted by someone else TODO hits on week 1 of publish, with daily numbers of:
+        24, 3, TODO, TODO, TODO, TODO, TODO

 style: |
     /* Override blockquote to use same font size as body text */